cob16/logtf_analyzer/README.md

 # Log.tf Analyser
 [![Build Status](https://travis-ci.org/cob16/logtf_analyzer.svg?branch=master)](https://travis-ci.org/cob16/logtf_analyzer)

-logtf_analyser is a cli app to download and query chat logs from [Logs.tf](https://logs.tf/).
+`logtf_analyser` is a cli app to download and query logs from [Logs.tf](https://logs.tf/).

+Currently, this is limited to chat logs but there are plans to add full log support.

 **SQLite is required**